CodePath-Android-Pod23/GroupProject/README.md

 ## Overview
 ### Description
-Tracks what genre of book, movies etc. an individual prefers, gives the user recommendation based on their preferred genres, and shows them users in their location with similar interests.
+Tracks what genre of book, movies etc. an individual prefers, gives the user recommendations based on their preferred genres, and shows them users in their location with similar interests.
 Could be potentially used for chatting and meeting new friends with similar tastes in your area.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
-- **Category:** Social Networking/Personalized reccommendation
+- **Category:** Social Networking/Personalized Reccommendation
-- **Mobile:** Andrioid
+- **Mobile:** Android
 - **Story:** An app that can recommend books, movies, etc based on the users’ favorite genres.
-Help them make connections in their location with those with similar interests.
+The users can also make connections with other users who have similar interests in their location.
-- **Market:** This app is aiming to build connections between members in the same location based on interest in similar genres.
+- **Market:** This app is aiming to build connections between users in the same location based on interest in similar genres.
 People can be organized by location and their interests.
-- **Habit:** This app could be used as frequently as the user wanted depending on how active their social life is, and what exactly they’re looking for interms of new recommendations.
+- **Habit:** This app could be used as frequently as the user wanted depending on how active their social life is, and what exactly they’re looking for in terms of new recommendations.
-- **Scope:** First, we will show the user recommendations based on their preferred genre and then show them people in their area with similar interests.
+- **Scope:** First, we will show the user recommendations based on their preferred genres and then show them people in their area with similar interests.
 This app could potentially be used for messaging and meeting new people in you area.

 ## Product Spec